This tiny brown songbird, known scientifically as Troglodytes aedon, can easily be watched by simply adding a bird house on your property.

 As you watch, the male will begin placing sticks into prospective nest holes.
 He may place sticks in as many as twelve different nesting sites.

-When a male attracts and interested female, he takes her to each of his nest sites.
-After the female inspects each, she will decide whether to pair with him.
+When a male attracts an interested female, he leads her to each of his nest sites.
+The female inspects each and decides whether to pair with him.

 After pairing, the female selects which nest site is suitable and starts filling the nest with more twigs.